 Congratulations to everyone who took part in the Brighton Marathon yesterday down by the sea – I salute you troopers!
-It would have been hot and heavy work for you guys as well – the sun was blazing, which makes for gorgeous photos, but not-so-great running conditions.
+It would have been hot and heavy work for you guys as well – the sun was blazing and the sky was cloudless, which makes for gorgeous photos, but not-so-great running conditions.
 You know what else doesn’t make for great running conditions?
-Freezing wind, miserable drizzle, and absolutely zero training.
+Gale-force winds, incessant drizzle, and zero training.

 About five years ago, I did the Brighton Half Marathon with my younger sister (see her gear above).
-She said it would be fun.
+She said it would be “fun”.
 Ha!
 What a twisted little mind she has.
-Anyways, she diligently got on with her fitness regime, and I sat on my fat ass watching Corrie and consuming copious amounts of Kentucky Fried Chicken and Coke.
-I honestly thought I’d be fine – because, in my head, I’d kind of internalised this thing as a ‘fun run’.
+Anyways, she diligently got on with her fitness regime, while I sat on my fat arse watching Corrie and consuming copious amounts of Kentucky Fried Chicken and Coke.
+And I honestly thought I’d be fine – because, in my head, I’d kind of envisaged this thing as a ‘fun run’.

 A few years earlier, I’d donned my fluffy bra and trainers for the London MoonWalk, powerwalking (read ‘strolling’) 13 miles past the city’s iconic landmarks in the dead of night with about 15,000 other enthusiastic participants in the name of breast cancer research.
 I thought this was going to be the same kind of gig.
 I was wrong.

 The first time I twigged that there might be a teeny-tiny issue was when I realised there wasn’t a fancy-dress costume in sight – no comedy pantomime horses or Spidermen here.
 Just lots and lots of expensive-looking lycra, fitness wearables, and serious trainers.
 You know the ugly, untrendy kind that only die-hard athletes could love.
-These guys weren’t going to be powerwalking anywhere – they were looking to take down Usain Bolt.
+These guys weren’t going to be powerwalking anywhere; these guys were looking to take down Usain Bolt.

 There was going to be absolutely nothing fun about this run.
 I was going to die.

-But it was too late – we were here now.
-There were funds to raise.
+But it was too late – we were here now, and there were funds to raise.
 I had my number pinned to my chest.
 We were on the starting line, and there was no going back.
 So when they sounded the horn, I began to run.
 I had no choice.